 decision making amongst learners, providers and

-This report explores in more detail the groups who are most at risk of being let down by the skills system.
-These groups are: young learners who do not progress beyond low-level qualifications, adults in low-paid work without sufficient skill development opportunities and adults in work most at risk of displacement.
-We discuss the key challenges facing these groups and offer tailored policy solutions.
+This report explores in more detail the groups who are most at risk of being let down by the skills system, discusses key challenges facing these groups and offers tailored policy solutions.

 Young learners failing to progress through the skills system